MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-systemparametersinfow.md

 <td width="60%">
 <b>Starting with Windows 11, version 24H2:</b> Sets information about the Precision Touchpad.
 This includes both user settings and system information related to the touchpad.

+The *pvParam* parameter must point to a **[TOUCHPAD_PARAMETERS](/windows/win32/api/winuser/ns-winuser-touchpad_parameters)** structure.

+The *uiParam* parameter must specify the size of the structure.

+The value of the *versionNumber* field in the TOUCHPAD_PARAMETERS structure must be set to the appropriate value for the version of the structure being used.
 </td>
 </tr>
 <tr>